 Lizzy was admitted to the 4-1600 unit at the children’s hospital for RSV.
 She was given oxygen, had a breathing tube inserted, and was hooked up to an IV.
 “It was scary to see your baby hooked up to machines, but we were so glad that we were at the children’s hospital,” said Jen.
 “The nurses and everyone were so welcoming and we got wonderful care.”

 The family stayed in the unit for four nights and five days until Lizzy was released.

 Lizzy’s family decided to give back to Golisano Children’s Hospital, in the form of a golf tournament.
-The event, “Tee Off Fore Kids,” is planned to kickoff at 1 p.m., Sept.
-14, 2013, at the Seneca Falls Country Club.
+In its first year, the “Tee Off Fore Kids” event raised $3,000.

 Dave and Jen intend to donate the money raised at the event to updating patient and family playrooms.
 “It was comforting to know that siblings had the option of going to an engaging environment where they felt comfortable,” said Jen.
 “We would love to be able to freshen up the rooms with new toys and materials so families can continue to share that feeling.”